-Removal of Punitive Laws and Practices: The third group of actions target existing laws and practices that act as obstacles in the fight against HIV.
-These actions were extensively discussed and identified with priorities #3 and 6 of the UNAIDS Seven Priority Programs.
+Removal of Punitive Laws and Practices: The second group of actions target existing laws and practices that act as obstacles in the fight against HIV.
+These actions were extensively discussed in the publications named above.
+In addition, these were extensively identified in Priority Programs #3 and 6 of the UNAIDS Seven Priority Programs.
 The actions contemplated include the removal of punitive laws that contribute to the persistence of HIV-associated stigma and discrimination.
+In particular, this